facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 ```

 ### `createFeedback(text)`
 This method is meant to be used as a parameter to the `handleSubmitMetadata` function of the `mephisto-task` library.
-The `createFeedback(text)` takes one strings as parameters.
+The `createFeedback(text)` takes one string as parameters.
 If the parameter is not a string then a rejected promise gets returned that can be caught for error handling.
 If the parameter is a string then the following object gets returned
 ```
 {
   text: text,